Home » Afib » What are the top triggers of atrial fibrillation?

 Medical researchers (ref. link) estimate that over the next few years, there will be a major increase in the number of instances of AFib due to the fact that people are living longer and the probability of developing AFib increases with age.

 The long-term management of atrial fibrillation must include changes in lifestyle and the reduction of inflammation.
-Targeted lifestyle changes can lessen (ref. link) your symptoms, lessen your dependency on drugs or procedures, and potentially increase the likelihood that a catheter ablation operation for AFib will be successful long term.
+Targeted lifestyle changes (ref. link) lifestyle changes can lessen %your symptoms, lessen your dependency on drugs or procedures, and potentially increase the likelihood that a catheter ablation operation for AFib will be successful long term.
 However, most patients do not receive guidance or advice on how to implement these crucial lifestyle adjustments in a way that is specific to AFib.

 Each person will have a distinct experience with atrial fibrillation triggers.
 It all boils down to your medical background.
 If you’ve already been diagnosed with a particular type of AFib, managing your symptoms largely depends on being conscious of your health and of the circumstances that could potentially set off an episode.
 Do not put off seeing a doctor if you think you could have AFib.
 Do it as soon as you can since the earlier you take action to obtain relief, the better.